zoom/server-to-server-oauth-token/README.md

 `node s2s.js`

 Your Zoom Access Token should now be copied to your clipboard and displayed in the terminal.
 Printed below your access_tokens, you'll also see the scopes associated with the token.
 If you enter incorrect Zoom credentials, delete your .env file and run the script again.
+All Zoom Server-to-Server tokens are valid for 1 hour.
+When your token expires, just run the script again to generate a new one!

 `rm .env`